Applications and charms

 pgsql: charm: postgresql series: bionic channel: stable principal: true exposed: false remote: false endpoint-bindings: coordinator: "" data: "" db: "" db-admin: "" local-monitors: "" master: "" nrpe-external-master: "" replication: "" syslog: ""

-When an application requires another application in order to fulfil its purpose they need to be logically linked together.
-In Juju, such a link is called a relation.
+When an application requires another application to fulfil its purpose they need to be logically linked together.
+In Juju, such a link is called a relation .
 The Managing relations page explains this important concept.

 Removing an application is a simple process.
 See the Removing things page for guidance.